pond/dnd/party_ripa/journals/campaign_7/act_2/part_19.md

 On the way in, Penny atop the lizard spots Thorin.
 Thorin sees that the other two dwarves are looking frustrated...
 And Arturo starts to walk towards them as if to talk.
 They seem very surprised!
 After all he's in his desert kit.
 They almost begin to back away, until at the last minute, the male dwarf steps in front of the female.
 "Halt!
 Why are you approaching us?!"

 "I don't mean to alarm you.
-We're here to meet someone on behalf of the child Minos."
+We're here to meet someone on behalf of the child Mynos."

 "Are we meant to know who this child is?!
-We have no dealings with a Minos!" - Arturo insight 14 - seems legit.
+We have no dealings with a Mynos!" - Arturo insight 14 - seems legit.

 He pushes his luck and tries to barter with them for information about any other caravans, saying he has information about the delayed one behind us.
 But they're mostly just annoyed.
 A shipment of slaves should've arrived yesterday...
 They're already paid for.
 He tells them that the caravan was attacked - that was *our* caravan - and the slaves were killed or escaped.
 (DM roll) They believe him and they're both very annoyed.
 The female dwarf storms off; the male presses a couple of stone chips into Arturo's hand and walks off too!

 Thorin has been watching all this with some bemusement, but he's watching to see if anyone else might be approaching.
 Perception 18. *Lots* of people are busybodies!
 They're listening to Arturo's "debate" while pretending not to.
 A few people are stood around with boards with names of trading houses on, presumably for specific trading houses awaiting caravans.
 He storms up to one, feigning irritation, asking if anyone is waiting for *his* caravan - the one from yesterday - but it doesn't get much traction.
-Arturo is meanwhile asking about Minos and so-on.
+Arturo is meanwhile asking about Mynos and so-on.

 Suddenly Arturo takes 1 piercing damage.
 A stone hits him on the side of the head!

 Penny, perception 18 from up on the lizard, had been looking at the religions iconography - it's everywhere - a dragon wearing a mitre, with a sceptre that has a crystal at the top, with dragon wings outstretched.
 Then she sees a flash of grey speeding through the air and sees Arturo hold the side of his head.
 It came from a darker area in an alleyway where she can't see anyone.
 She can't do much from here but keeps watch.
 She sees Arturo get yanked into the alleyway.

 He sees a face peering up at him - someone about 5ft tall - no eyebrows, no hair.
 They have a sort of hat attached to a shirt, a structured hood of sorts.
 "Why are you - you are not - you are not the person we're supposed to meet!
-Why are you throwing Minos' name around!
+Why are you throwing Mynos' name around!
 Stick to the plan!"

 "What's the plan?"